KrishO9/SRIPtask/README.md

 All the details regarding the code of the project are mentioned in code.ipynb

+All the training and validation results are stored in the DatasetYOLO/runs/detect folder

 ### Directory Structure

 ### Initially, we have DatasetCOCO which contains list of images and labels downloaded from https://drive.google.com/drive/folders/13QfMQ-7OdWKw-LR8DmypKwSHtI0Hk2wh?usp=sharing